emmywritescode/Adventure-Works-Cycles-Report/README.md

 1. Periodic Sales Report
 2. Revenue/Sales Trend and Forecast
 3. Customer Details Report
-4. Product Category and Subcategory Report
+4. Products Category and Subcategory Report
-5. Products by Sales
+5. Products by Sales and Quantity
 6. Insights

-You can interact with the report here: _link coming soon_
+You can interact with the report [here](): _link coming soon_

 **Features:**
 - The Filter icon removes current filters applied to the report.